riecenaidoo/youtube-url-validator/documentation/specification/CLI_specifications.md

 ### Input BAD
 The Input could not be recognised:

-    i.e. Not a valid command, or not a valid/parsable YouTube link.
+*i.e. Not a valid program command, or not a valid/parsable YouTube link (see above).*

     >   ...
     [BAD]